 Pros: cheaper, lighter and smaller than a full-size spare tyre; can be used for almost any tyre problem

 Cons: your damaged full-size tyre won’t fit in the space-saver wheel well; limited speed and distance; vehicle handling and safety impaired

-Breakdown kits (consisting of tyre sealant liquid and an air compressor) have become a lot more popular in recent years, and are now becoming the default solution for most new cars.
+Breakdown kits, also known as tyre inflation kits, consist of a bottle of sealant liquid and an air compressor.
+They’ve become a lot more popular in recent years, and are now becoming the default solution for most new cars.
 However, they are far from perfect.
 The theory is that you squirt the green goo into the tyre valve and then use the compressor to reinflate the flat tyre.

-Pros: re-inflating tyre means no need to change wheel on the roadside; maximum cost/space/weight savings (no spare wheel, wheel well, jack, tyre lever, etc.)
+Pros: re-inflating tyre means no need to change a wheel on the roadside; maximum cost/space/weight savings (no spare wheel, wheel well, jack, tyre lever, etc.)

-The downsides to run-flat tyres is that they are again limited to minor punctures rather than serious cuts, and the reinforced sidewalls are much more rigid than those of a normal tyre, which usually seriously impairs their ride comfort compared to a regular tyre.
+The downsides to run-flat tyres are that they are again limited to minor punctures rather than serious cuts, and the reinforced sidewalls are much more rigid than those of a normal tyre, which usually makes your ride a lot bumpier than on a regular tyre.

 Cons: only suitable for minor tyre damage; limited speed and damage; tyres are expensive; significantly reduced ride comfort.

 Certainly within Britain and most of Europe, breakdown assistance services are able to attend to your tyre emergency promptly, so your likelihood of being severely inconvenienced is slim.
-And a flat tyre is not the most common reason to call out your breakdown assistance – that’s a flat battery, and no-one carries a spare battery in their car.
+And a flat tyre is certainly not the most common reason drivers call for breakdown assistance – that’s a flat battery, and no-one carries a spare one of those in their car.